hpssjellis/my-examples-for-quantum-computing/README.md

 but first load the

-# Gitpod of this Github at https://gitpod.io/#github.com/hpssjellis/tfQuantumJs
+# Gitpod of this Github at (right click open in new window, needs you to have a github login) https://gitpod.io/#github.com/hpssjellis/tfQuantumJs

 Note: This gitpod installs everything and autoloads the entire googleCollab in one file, which seems to work.
 The one file is A05train01.py